MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Reduced segmentation.** A key security approach for isolating access and function is to design a strong segmentation strategy.
 This design is implemented through resource isolation and identity controls.

-- Co-locating disparate application components in shared compute, network, and data resources to make management easier reverses segmentation or makes role-based segmentation harder to achieve.
+- Co-locating disparate application components in shared environments and data resources to make management easier reverses segmentation or makes role-based segmentation harder to achieve.
 Co-located components might also need to share a workload identity, which can lead to over-assignment of permissions or a lack of traceability.

 - Collecting all logs from across the system in a unified log sink can make querying and building alerts easier.
 However, doing so can also make it harder or impossible to provide row-based security in order to treat sensitive data with the required audit controls.